deckhouse/deckhouse/modules/110-istio/docs/README.md

 #### Requirements for clusters

-* Cluster domains in the [`clusterDomain`](../../installing/configuration.html#clusterconfiguration-clusterdomain) parameter of the _ClusterConfiguration_ interface must be the same for all multicluster members, the default value is `cluster.local`.
+* Cluster domains in the [`clusterDomain`](../../installing/configuration.html#clusterconfiguration-clusterdomain) parameter of the resource [_ClusterConfiguration_](../../installing/configuration.html#clusterconfiguration) must be the same for all multicluster members, the default value is `cluster.local`.
-* Pod and Service subnets in the [`podSubnetCIDR`](../../installing/configuration.html#clusterconfiguration-podsubnetcidr) and [`serviceSubnetCIDR`](../../installing/configuration.html#clusterconfiguration-servicesubnetcidr) parameters of the _ClusterConfiguration_ interface must be unique for each multicluster member.
+* Pod and Service subnets in the [`podSubnetCIDR`](../../installing/configuration.html#clusterconfiguration-podsubnetcidr) and [`serviceSubnetCIDR`](../../installing/configuration.html#clusterconfiguration-servicesubnetcidr) parameters of the resource [_ClusterConfiguration_](../../installing/configuration.html#clusterconfiguration) must be unique for each multicluster member.

 #### General principles